axelvaldez/radical-companies/_posts/rstartups/2023-04-11-rbuddyneighbor-revised.markdown

      <p>You just know that people will try to use this for prostitution, distribution of illegal drugs, and other less desirable activities.</p>
      <p>Regardless of what you think of these things, this would go against the Explicit Alignment of<span class="_paradigm">rBuddyNeighbor</span>.
 So, we&rsquo;d probably have to do something about it, algthough not sure what.</p>
      <p>Scanning requests will not work after a short while, and people will go crypto on us (<em>e.g.</em>, <span class="_quotespan">Looking for a one-night-stand.
 I&rsquo;ll pay $300&rdquo; will become <span class="_quotespan">Looking for my friend, Mike.
 I want to return his $300.</span> Maybe we can spot patterns (<em>e.g.</em>, the same person always responds to the &ldquo;Mike</span> requests).</p>
-     <p>When we detect any of this, we could kick the &ldquo;Mike&rdquo; (and return their membership fees).
+     <p>When we detect any of this, we could kick the &ldquo;Mike&rdquo; characther out (and return their membership fees).
 But that is a use of force.</p>
      <p>It is not a matter of rules, we already have the Explicit Alignment to guide us.
 No matter, in the end the members/co-owners need to do something about it.</p>
     </td>
    </tr>